Evgeniya Kanaeva's mesmerising Ball Routine at London 2012 | Music Monday

-This week's Music Monday video features Evgeniya Kanaeva's highly technical Ball Routine from the 2012 Summer Olympics in London to "Sleuth" by Patrick Doyle.
+This week's Music Monday video features Evgeniya Kanaeva's highly technical Ball Routine from the 2012 Summer Olympics in London to "Concerto Ballet" from Les Demoiselles de Rochefort By Michel Legrand.

 The Russian Rhythmic Gymnast was the only gymnast to score more than 29 points in the ball, hoop, and clubs and claimed the Gold Medal in the All-Around competition.